djhshih/gce-diagnosis/README.md

 ## Concluding remarks

-Indeed, the first step to maximize performance and minimize cost is to diagnose the performance bottleneck.
+Indeed, the first step to maximize performance and minimize cost is to diagnose performance bottlenecks.
 Unexpected disk input-output as well as memory overconsumption may be difficult to diagnosis without prior awareness.
 Cloud computing provides unprecedent access to massive computing resources, albeit at considerable cost if misused.